xiaoxiae/videos/17-ab/SCRIPT.md

 DELETION
 ---

-Adding this many keys to the tree is making it a little crowded, so let's in delete some keys.
+Adding this many keys to the tree is making it a little crowded, so let's in turn delete some.
 Let's assume that the key we want to delete is present and we run search to find it.

 If it's in the second to last layer, we can simply delete it, along with one of its leafs.